Parreirao2/VPet/README.md

 - Baby → Child: 30 days
 - Child → Teen: 60 days
 - Teen → Adult: 90 days

+### ✨ Special Evolution

+- **Evo1 Item**: Evolves your pet to the next stage (e.g., Baby to Child).
+This item cannot be used if the pet is already at the final stage (Adult).
+- **Evo2 Item**: Evolves your pet to a secret "Special" stage with unique animations.

 ## 🎨 Customization